jacobzymet/jacobzymet/README.md

   - Red Hat Enterprise Linux (for servers, as it's stable and includes enterprise support)
   - AlmaLinux/RockyLinux (for servers, essentially 1:1 with RHEL but 100% free and no enterprise support)

+In *general*, I believe Windows is good for personal desktops (especially for the average person) and Linux is good for servers.
+This is common knowledge, but that's not why it's my belief.

 ## Programming Knowledge

 Computer programming is not something I'm extremely attached to, I simply use it when necessary and don't use it when unnecessary.
 My preferred languages and technologies are as follows: